 I can’t emphasize how nice and welcoming these people were.
 They treated us like royalty despite not even having running water.
 The whole clan from the truck also stopped by and again were some of the nicest people I’ve ever met.

 The following morning he drove around looking for a shop that might have the clutch parts we need.
-And by shop I mean someone’s garage.
+And by the shop, I mean someone’s garage.
 There really wasn’t a shop per se.

-Eventually we found a repair outfit that said he could order the stuff and have it in about a week.
-Well that wasn’t going to work we had places to see and things to do.
-We made some calls to the San Diego area and found a couple shops that had what we needed.
+Eventually, we found a repair outfit that said he could order the stuff and have it in about a week.
+Well, that wasn’t going to work we had places to see and things to do.
+We made some calls to the San Diego area and found a couple of shops that had what we needed.

 Once we got into the states we grabbed the first hotel we could find and proceeded to crush a few beers.
 We had some stress we needed to burn off.
 This was the first time we were able to update our better halves and let’s just say they were not impressed.
 We didn’t tell them where we were fearing they might drive down and pick us up.

 In the morning we rented a car and headed toward San Diego to grab our parts.
 That was actually surprisingly easy.
 We hurried back to the border trying to avoid a nighttime border crossing and the slight chance that Jose would actually be waiting for us.

 We worked our way back through the Border telling this somewhat unbelievable story.
 When we got through guess who was waiting for us?
 Mr. Jose himself.
 Could not believe it.
 Needless to say, we were stoked.

 We hurried back to the mechanic shop.
 With the hopes that there was enough daylight left that he could get the bikes going so we could take off first thing in the morning.

 Unfortunately, when we pulled into the mechanic shop, which by the way was his home, we were greeted by a big party.
 Turns out it was his grandmother’s 100th birthday!
 He said the bikes would have to wait till tomorrow and although we were a little bummed we completely understood.